Rosebud21/dbmsproject/documentation/architecture.md

 		    -> cursor- we create a cursor object which enables a cursor to be created.

 	b.
 Backend
 		i.
-API endpoints:
-		API's
+API endpoints, incoming parameters, responses, and functions:

-                     --> /hello/
+			/hello/
-                       this api is use to test the api status it has GET and POST methods
+                        This API is use to test the api status.
+It has GET and POST methods.

-                     - ->/student/login/
+                        /student/login/
-                     this api is used to verify th student login.
-It takes the arguments rollnumber and password and finds if the user is registered or not
+                        This API is used to verify th student login.
+It takes the arguments rollnumber and password and finds out if the user is registered or not.

-                      --> /student/signup/
+                        /student/signup/
-                        this api is used to create a new student user it takes the student details as arguments and sends it to DB connector to store it into the database
+                        This API is used to create a new student user.
+It takes the student details as arguments and sends it to DB connector to store it into the database.

-                         -->/student/getall/
+                         /student/getall/

 		ii.
 Features